TeamSolenopsis/Cordyceps/cordyceps/docs/algorithm.rst

 A lookahead distance is used to determine the point on the path that the robot should aim for.

 More information about the Pure Puresuit algorithm can be found here: https://www.ri.cmu.edu/pub_files/pub3/coulter_r_craig_1992_1/coulter_r_craig_1992_1.pdf

+The Pure Pursuit algorithm is chosen for the following reasons:
+* It is deterministic
+* Low computational cost
+* It is easy to implement
+* It is easy to tune

 More information about how the Pure Pursuit algorithm is implemented in the Cordyceps controller can be found here: #TODO link to the paper